Aims of the meeting

 Registration is still OPEN.
 Please read the following information carefully before you commit your registration.
 The link to confirm your registration can be found at the end of the page.
 During registration, there will be options for accompanying persons, as well as your menu choice and any dietary requirements for the conference dinner.
 The registration fees and deadlines are listed below:

 The registration fee includes tea/coffee breaks and all lunches, as well as all social events (Sunday evening Ice Breaker, Monday evening Mixer, Wednesday afternoon excursion and Thursday evening Conference Dinner).

-May be booked via the "REGISTER & UNI ACCOMMODATION" link at the bottom of this page.
-NOTE: The deadline for booking University accommodation is the early registration deadline of 12 May.
+May be booked via the "HOTEL ACCOMMODATION" link at the bottom of this page.

 If you require a visa to enter the UK, after you have registered we will send you a general invitation letter confirming that you will be attending the conference.

 Note that the UK Government stipulates that this letter must include your date of birth.
 We ask for this information during registration.

 Please note that the requirements to enter the United Kingdom on academic business are becoming more stringent and you should register and apply as soon as possible to ensure the visa application is processed before the conference starts.

 At the conference

 Members of the LOC will be recognizable via their bright orange

 - Why are there so many people on campus?